 Why do people have a sense of right and wrong?

-Posted November 4, 2013
+Posted November 4, 2013 | Reviewed by Ekua Hagan

-I plan to use this book as a supplementary resource in my introductory course on philosophy of mind next term.
+I plan to use this book as a supplementary resource in my introductory course on the philosophy of mind next term.
 Teaching the standard philosophical thought experiments about what the mind must be, ignoring evidence about how it actually works, is tantamount to teaching alchemy instead of chemistry, or astrology instead of astronomy.

-Churchland appreciates the centrality and indispensability of philosophical questions to human lives, but provides reasons to think that they can be answered in ways that are intelligible, useful, and scientifically informed.
+Churchland appreciates the centrality and indispensability of philosophical questions to human lives but provides reasons to think that they can be answered in ways that are intelligible, useful, and scientifically informed.
 Philosophy is sometimes slammed as providing incomprehensible answers to insoluble problems, but Churchland shows how it can be used to provide evidence-based answers to problems that are inherently difficult but open to real progress.

-Morality derives from religion.
+- Morality derives from religion.

-Morality is genetic.
+- Morality is genetic.

-Morality is a social construction.
+- Morality is a social construction.

-Morality results from rational choices.
+- Morality results from rational choices.

 Instead, she describes how morality results from a complex interaction of genes, neural processes, and social interactions.
 All organisms have genes that enable them to survive and reproduce, but mammals also have genes to produce the chemical oxytocin and vasopressin, which prompt them to care for their young.
-In some mammals such as humans, the same chemicals encourage animals to form long term relationships and to care for each other.
+In some mammals such as humans, the same chemicals encourage animals to form long-term relationships and to care for each other.

 Valuable social practices such as cooperation can develop when people care about each other.
-Early humans lived in small groups of around 100 people, but expansion of groups as the result of agriculture and the development of intellectual ideals expanded compassion, sympathy, and empathy beyond people’s immediate group.
+Early humans lived in small groups of around 100 people, but the expansion of groups as the result of agriculture and the development of intellectual ideals expanded compassion, sympathy, and empathy beyond people’s immediate group.
 Eventually, ethical theories were formulated that turned care for others into universal principles, as in the doctrines that morality is based on the rights of all people or on the consequences that affect everyone.

-Churchland summarizes her views by saying that moral norms are shaped by four interlocking brain processes: caring, recognition of other’s psychological states, learning social practices, and problem solving in a social context.
+Churchland summarizes her views by saying that moral norms are shaped by four interlocking brain processes: caring, recognition of others’ psychological states, learning social practices, and problem-solving in a social context.
 Hence the origins of morality are both neural and social.
 Attempts to improve society by making it more responsive to people’s needs should consider all of these processes.